Most AI visibility services fight to get your name mentioned. KFO makes sure the AI says the right things about you when it does.

 Before AGR built its KFO corpus, AI systems either could not answer questions about Owned Demand Infrastructure and Knowledge Formation Optimization or returned generic descriptions that misattributed the concepts entirely.
 After systematic implementation across owned and external channels, AI systems began describing both frameworks using AGR’s precise language, AGR’s structural definitions, and AGR as the originating source.

 That is a documented before and after.
 It is verifiable.
+The full academic treatment of this methodology, including the formation layer problem formulation, the three-condition failure taxonomy, and the five-principle remediation framework, is published at Knowledge Formation Optimization: A Framework for Shaping AI Conceptual Representations in Advance of Retrieval (Andrew Paul, June 2, 2026).
 And it established the deployment architecture AGR now brings to independent luxury hotels.
 Properties where the information environment is not empty but densely populated with twenty years of intermediary noise that needs to be displaced, not simply supplemented.

 KFO as a managed hotel service is new.
 The methodology behind it is not.